binodpoudel/binodpoudel/README.md

 - 👋 Hi, I’m @binodpoudel
-- 🌱 I’m currently learning TypeScript and MySQL
 - 🔭 I’m currently working on HTML, CSS, JavaScript, ReactJs, Bootstrap, Material UI, Redux, RestAPI, NodeJs, Express and Mongodb.
 - 📫 How to reach me: email,LinkedIn,Xing and Indeed.
 - 🤔 I’m looking to work as a front-end web developer.
-- 💬 Ask me about: Front-end web Developer or MERN-Stack Developer.
+- 💬 Ask me about: Front-end web Developer or (MERN-Stack Developer).
 - 😄 Pronouns: YES
 - ⚡ Fun fact: I am funny, I love to laugh, I love to meet people, and I love to code.
+- 🌱 I’m currently learning TypeScript and MySQL
 - Email: footandshadows@gmail.com
 - Mobile No.: +49(0)1796723519